-This type of insurance covers loss or damage to all the things in your home which are not part of the structure or the building so you can replace and repair them without having to spend a fortune.
+This type of insurance covers loss or damage to all the things in your home which are not part of the structure or the building.

 What does contents insurance cover?

-All your personal belongings – in other words anything not physically attached to the building – will usually be covered for loss or damage, including:
+All your personal belongings – in other words anything not physically attached to the building – will usually be covered for loss or damage.